Our Top Picks

 When searching for espresso machines, you’ll notice they are often divided into three categories: semi-automatic, fully automatic, and super-automatic.
-Don’t fret.
 All that this shows is how hands-on the brewing process will be.
 Semi-automatic machines, for example, are the most hands-on, requiring users to load the coffee grounds themselves and, most importantly, control how long the espresso shot is pulled.
-This is more laborious, yes, but semi-automatic machines are the most popular variety for household use.
+You'll likely want a dependable coffee grinder as well.
+This process is more laborious, yes, but semi-automatic machines are the most popular variety for household use.

 And the most popular product within this category is Mr. Coffee’s Café Barista.
 It’s affordable, easy to use, and available at multiple retailers (not to mention the downright tasty coffee it makes).
 The item is designed with a simple and clear control panel, an automatic milk frother, and a 15-bar pump system.
 Ideally, espresso is brewed around 8 or 9 bars, meaning the Café Barista can make coffeehouse-worthy drinks, right in your kitchen.

 The De'Longhi Dedica can brew espresso by using either ground coffee or E.S.E. pods (Easy Serving Espresso), and its manual milk frother is perfect for whipping up lattes and cappuccinos.
 The item is slightly on the expensive side and some customers experienced leakage issues around the base, but overall this is a dependable machine that offers more robust flavor than many of its competitors.
 Once the portafilter is packed and in place, all you have to do is select a single or double espresso and the Dedica dispenses the perfect amount of coffee for you.